Wilfred (Australian TV series): International broadcasts

-U.S. version
+American version

 In March 2010, Adam Zwar announced that the second series of Wilfred would be his last, as he was going off to work on the multi-award-winning Australian comedy series Lowdown.
 It was also revealed that the rights had been sold to the American production company Prospect Park, and that Jason Gann was in Los Angeles working on an American version of the series.
 In June 2010, cable channel FX announced that an American version of the series would air in June 2011.
 While FX indicated that there could be some changes to the scenarios and dialogue, producer Jenny Livingston offered the assurance that it would "still be our Wilfred".

 The American series, produced by David Zuckerman (Family Guy, American Dad!) along with Gann (who also reprises his role as Wilfred), stars Elijah Wood as Ryan, a young man trying to find his way in the world.
 His suicide attempt at the beginning of the first episode is thwarted when his neighbour Jenna (Fiona Gubelmann) asks him to look after her dog.
 In contrast to the original series, the American version is more of a buddy comedy, and also delves into the question of whether Wilfred is real or just a figment of Ryan's imagination.
 Wilfred acts as a life mentor to Ryan, representing his unrepressed animalistic side; he has been described as "Brad Pitt to Ryan's Ed Norton".

-The reception of the US version mirrored that in Australia, with the new show gaining a cult following.
+The reception of the American version mirrored that in Australia, with the new show gaining a cult following.
 In October 2013, Wilfred was signed for a fourth and final season, the most of any international adaptation of an Australian series.